mkazhdan/TextureSignalProcessing/README.md

 <font size="+1"><b>GradientDomain.example.cpp</b></font>
 </SUMMARY>
 In addition to executables, the reconstruction code can be interfaced into through the functionality implemented in <CODE>include/Src/GradientDomain.h</CODE>.
 Using the functionality creating a <CODE>GradientDomain</CODE> object using the texture-mapped geometry.
-This, in turn can be used to query the active texels/edges, as well as created the standard mass/stiffness/divergence matrices and apply the mass/stiffness/operators to the texel data.
+This, in turn can be used to query the active texels/edges, as well as create the standard mass/stiffness/divergence matrices and apply the mass/stiffness/operators to the texel data.
 In the descriptions below, the template parameter <CODE>Real</CODE> is the floating point type used to represent data (typically <code>double</code>) and <CODE>Solver</CODE> is the class used to factor and solve the sparse system of linear equations (<CODE>Eigen::SimplicialLDLT</CODE> by default).
 <BR>